 When chainsaws appeared in the 1960s, they replaced axes in forestry work and the axe industry came under immense pressure.
 Sales of axes fell dramatically and many axe forges ceased trading.

-Those who kept going had to rationalise their operation severely to reduce production costs and survive.
+Those who kept going had to rationalize their operation severely to reduce production costs and survive.
 The axes were made as quickly and cheaply as possible, often at the cost of both function and quality.

 Axe manufacture today

 The millions of cubic metres of pulpwood and timber processed by the forest industry have never been near an axe.
 Chainsaws and harvesters have taken over completely.
 Axes are now used instead in farming, in the home, in outdoor pursuits and so on for small jobs, just as they were before the forest industry took off.

 Since the chainsaw outcompeted the axe in forestry, many axe forges have closed down.
 The USA, for example, is said to have had over 600 axe manufacturers at one time, but now only a few remain.
 In Canada, which once had numerous axe forges, there are none at all.

 From a peak of over 20 axe manufacturers in Sweden, by 2013 there were only three left: Hultafors/Hults Bruk in Åby, S.A.
 Wetterlings in Storvik and Gränsfors Bruk in Gränsfors.
 Finland has Fiskars, whose product portfolio includes axes.
 Norway and Denmark no longer have any major axe manufacturers.